 Chris Evans weighs about 180 pounds at 6 feet tall for the Captain America movie.
 He reportedly put on 30 pounds of lean muscle weight and reduced his body fat to 10%, which is quite an achievement.

-As you will now be able to appreciate, Chris Evans workout and diet routine is rigid and planned out for every single day.
+As you will now be able to appreciate, the Chris Evans workout routine is rigid and planned out every single day and week.

 In the space of 3 months he went from being a rather scrawny Hollywood actor to a true superhero physique.